Title 922 | Chapter 001 | Regulation 490REG

 (d)

-A fingerprint-based background check conducted through the NBCP, beginning July 1, 2021, if the relative or fictive kin caregiver, or adult household member, has lived outside the state of Kentucky during the past five (5) years.
+A fingerprint-based background check conducted through the NBCP, pursuant to Section 4 of this administrative regulation, beginning July 1, 2021, if the relative or fictive kin caregiver, or adult household member, has lived outside the state of Kentucky during the past five (5) years.

 (3)(2)